steffenkoerner/playground/git/README.md

+# Git Bisect

-git-bisect - Use binary search to find the commit that introduced a bug
+Git Bisect is usining binary search to find the commit that introduced a bug.